seankwarren/Django-React-jwt-authentication/README.md

 ]
 ```

-Now we can configure the allowed origins in settings.py, for simplicity we will allow all origins, but this will need to be modified during deployment.
+Now we can configure the allowed origins in the ```settings.py``` file.
+For simplicity, we will allow all origins using the following setting:

 ```python
 CORS_ALLOW_ALL_ORIGINS = True
 ```

+Note that this setting should be modified to specify the allowed origins during deployment for security reasons.

-Now our backend is ready for a frontend to start logging in users
+With these settings, our Django backend is ready to receive requests from a frontend application.

 <br>